mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Added support for specifying which periods should be used to calculate a group.
 - Added support for loading and saving group period data from xml files.
 - Added a Help option to the right-click menu in the function browser which brings up a relevant documentation page describing the function.
+- Add parameter 'WorkspaceNames' to :ref:`PlotAsymmetryByLogValue <algm-PlotAsymmetryByLogValue>` which accepts a range of runs to be processed.
+  Parameters 'FirstRun' and 'LastRun' are no longer mandatory.
+Either WorkspaceNames, or FirstRun and LastRun must be supplied for a valid input.
+  Preference is given to WorkspaceNames if FirstRun, LastRun, and WorkspaceNames is supplied.
+An example of a valid range is '62260-3, 62267, 62270-4'.

 Improvements
 -------------